 The Manitoba Genealogical Society can assist you with your genealogical research.
 There are three levels of assistance available:

-Volunteer Assistance at MGS Resource Centre
+1. Volunteer Assistance at the MGS Resource Centre

-Organize your material before you visit our library or contact us.
+Organize your material before you visit our Resource Centre, or contact us.
 This will make it easier for our volunteers to help you.
-Use only copies, not original documents when you visit us or send requests through the mail.
+Use only copies, not original documents, when you visit us or send requests through the mail.
 Although we have resources from many countries, our main resources and collections are those about the province of Manitoba.
-We can however point you in the right direction when and if your research indicates that your Manitoba roots have been exhausted and you need to move on to another province or country.
+We can, however point you in the right direction when and if your research indicates that your Manitoba roots have been exhausted and you need to move on to another province or country.
 Refer to our Getting Started page for helpful information.

 Please note that the time spent by our volunteer researchers when no useful information is found is just as valuable as the time spent when we do find useful information.
 No refunds will be made.
 While we would like to get back to you as soon as possible, we are a volunteer-run organization and it may take 2 – 3 weeks for you to receive a reply.

 - Census Records